 Resources from ReBUILD’s work on health financing in conflict-affected and post-conflict settings

-This document includes details and hyperlinks to all outputs from ReBUILD's work on health financing in post-conflict and post-crisis settings.
-Updated versions will be posted as further resources are added.
+Below are details of outputs from ReBUILD’s work on health financing in post-conflict and post-crisis settings.
+The list is complete as of January 2019.

-For more information on ReBUILD’s work on health financing, contact:
+For more information on ReBUILD’s work on health financing, contact Sophie Witter.